vidiben/docker-ffmpeg-nvenc/README.md

 Static build of ffmpeg with nvenc support.

+NB: This container is dedicated to **build** ffmpeg and does not provide a ready-to-use binary.

 ## How to use

 My understanding of Nvidia video codecs' license is that it does not allow to distribute them freely.